Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Cosmological Evolution and Observational Constraints in DBI-type k-essence Models

 \subsection{Evolution equations for model II}

-For the second Model of the DBI type k-essence model (\ref{9}), we take the form of the potential coupled to the non canonical kinetic term as $V(\phi) = \frac{m^{2}\phi^2}{2}$, where we again choose $m$ to be a free, positive, and real parameter.
-The quadratic potential, a simple non linear potential, is a suitable choice for modeling the dark sector of the universe, offering dynamic behavior and allowing for natural interpolation between relevant regimes.
+For the second DBI type k-essence model (\ref{14a}), we take the form of the potential coupled to the non-canonical kinetic term as $V(\phi) = \frac{m^{2}\phi^2}{2}$, where we again choose $m$ to be a free, positive, and real parameter.
+The quadratic potential, a simple non linear potential, is a suitable choice for modeling the dark sector of the universe.
 The quadratic type potential is also a slow roll compatible potential in standard inflation \cite{Mukhanov1} and allows analytic progress in the tachyonic type DBI Model as well \cite{Sen}.

-At early times, when the field is evolving rapidly and the kinetic energy dominates, the field behaves effectively like a pressureless fluid.
-This mimics the characteristics of cold dark matter, thus enabling the scalar field to drive the matter dominated phase of cosmic evolution.
-As the field evolves and its velocity decreases, the potential energy begins to dominate.
-In this regime, the equation of state of the k-essence field approaches that of a cosmological constant, leading to an accelerated expansion akin to dark energy \cite{Padmanabhan, Scherrer}.

-With the breakdown of the energy density and pressure into their respective components, as specified in Eq. (\ref{13}), we can derive the first and second Friedmann equations, which are consistent with the Lagrangian presented in Eq. (\ref{9}) as:
+Note that, in this analysis too, dimensional consistency has been ensured while the explicit determination of the actual dimension is provided in [{\it viz.} Appendix \ref{F}].